Vegetarian Mushroom and Wild Rice Soup

 - 8 tablespoons butter

-- Heat olive oil in a large heavy bottomed pot or dutch oven.
-Add carrots, celery, onion, and garlic and sautee until soft and fragrant, 5 minutes.
+- Heat the olive oil in a large heavy-bottomed pot or Dutch oven.
+Add carrots, celery, onion, and garlic and saute until soft and fragrant, about 5 minutes.
 Add in the wild rice, mushrooms, vegetable broth, salt, pepper, and Italian herbs.
-Simmer over medium-low heat for 2 hours, until the rice is cooked and the mushrooms are soft.
+Simmer over medium-low heat for 2 to 2 1/2 hours, until the rice is cooked and the mushrooms are soft.

 - Melt the butter in a small saucepan.
 Whisk in the flour and cook until the roux starts to brown.
 Slowly whisk in the milk until the sauce is smooth.
 Mix the sauce into the mushroom soup.
-Continue to cook over medium-low heat for an additional 15 to 20 minutes, until soup is thick.
+Continue to cook over medium-low heat for 15 to 20 minutes until the soup is thick.

 This looks perfect for a chilly days meal!
 Yummy!